Q. How does playing Aerodrums feel compared to a real drum kit?

 Q. I’d like to record a video of myself playing Aerodrums.
 Any advice?

 A. One option is to use speakers and record your entire video live.
 However, for better audio quality you may want to produce the audio track separately and overlay this onto your video.
 If you’re using MIDI you can use your DAW to record (and clean up) your performance and produce an audio track.
 If you are not using MIDI then you can record your performance using the record button, accessible from the drumming menu.
 After you’re done, you can go to the Recordings screen from the main menu and choose “Export wav…”.
 If you had a backing track playing in Aerodrums while recording you can choose to exclude this from the wav file, e.g. in case you’re not happy with the mix between the drum track and the backing track.
-You can also disable the reverb effects, e.g. in case you want to apply a higher quality reverb or additional effects using other software.
+You can also disable the reverb effects, e.g. in case you want to apply effects using other software.